A Steenrod Square for Link Floer Homology: for

+In this section, we focus on the case where $L$ is a knot.
+In this case, the Manolescu-Sarkar spectrum is a stable homotopy type of $\widehat{\mathit{CFK}}$.

-\begin{remark}Given a framed flow category, we can of course ignore all the moduli spaces higher than $1$-dimensional to form a framed $1$-flow category.
+Given a framed flow category, we can of course ignore all the moduli spaces higher than $1$-dimensional to form a framed $1$-flow category.
 As \cite{LOS} note, not every framed $1$-flow category comes from a framed flow category in this way.
 In fact, suppose we have a framed flow category of the link Floer homology of the unknot from a $2 \times 2$ grid diagram, and we compute its $Sq^2$.
 Since we would get a spectrum via the Cohen-Jones-Segal construction, we must have the Adem relation

 since $\mathit{HFK}^+(\mathcal{U})$ is supported in even gradings.
-Since $Sq_1^2$ does not satisfy this relation, our framed $1$-flow category using $f_1$ must not come from a framed flow category, and consequently our framed $1$-flow category using $f_2$ does come from the Manolescu-Sarkar framed flow category (after blocking $O_1$).
-For a general grid diagram, it is unknown which choice of $f(U')$ gives the framed $1$-flow category coming from a framed flow category.\end{remark}
+In the previous example, $Sq_1^2$ does not satisfy this relation, so our framed $1$-flow category using $f_1$ must not come from a framed flow category, and consequently our framed $1$-flow category using $f_2$ does come from the Manolescu-Sarkar framed flow category.
+For a general grid diagram, it is not known which choice of $f(U')$ gives the framed $1$-flow category coming from a framed flow category, but it is possible to construct $Sq^2$ for $\widehat{\mathit{CFK}}$ separately and check this value.

+$Sq^1$ is found as torsion in $\widehat{\mathit{HFK}}$, which is not known to exist.
+In the remainder of the section, we give an explanation of why the Steenrod squares for $\widehat{\mathit{HFK}}$ vanish for small knots.
+We will instead consider the more convenient dual maps on homology, which are well-defined since the framed $1$-flow category of $\widehat{\mathit{CFK}}$ comes from a space (the Manolescu-Sarkar spectrum).